Sixth Annual Research Conference (ARC)

 Research Grant Awards:

 Grant funds totaling $1,250 are available for expenses related to research such as books, equipment, supplies, traveling expenses and copying costs.
 No project will be awarded more than $250.
 Requests for smaller awards are encouraged.
 All students who receive a research grant award will be expected to present their work at the 2015 conference.
+The deadline to submit a proposal for a grant award is February 2, 2015.

 Complete the grant application at: